Colin de Verdière graph invariant: Chromatic number

 For graphs with Colin de Verdière invariant at most four, the conjecture remains true; these are the linklessly embeddable graphs, and the fact that they have chromatic number at most five is a consequence of a proof by Robertson, Seymour & Thomas (1993) of the Hadwiger conjecture for K6-minor-free graphs.

 Other properties

 If a graph has crossing number $k$, it has Colin de Verdière invariant at most $k+3$.
 For instance, the two Kuratowski graphs $K_5$ and $K_{3,3}$ can both be drawn with a single crossing, and have Colin de Verdière invariant at most four.

 Influence

 The Colin de Verdière invariant is defined through a class of matrices corresponding to the graph instead of just a single matrix.
-Along the same lines other graph parameters can be defined and studied along the same lines, such as the minimum rank, minimum semidefinite rank and minimum skew rank.
+Along the same lines other graph parameters can be defined and studied, such as the minimum rank, minimum semidefinite rank and minimum skew rank.